 How Oxfords Are Constructed

-We’ve referenced different lacing systems and we have an entire article based around the difference between an oxford and a derby.
+We’ve referenced different lacing systems and have an entire article about the difference between an Oxford and a Derby.

 In case you’ve missed both of those, here’s a very quick explanation:

-As a result of this construction, oxfords offer a less forgiving fit than bluchers.
-If you have a smaller foot, this is great.
-If you have a larger foot, or even a foot with a high instep, be sure to try on many pairs before buying, and buy the most comfortable pair you an afford.
+Because of this construction, Oxfords offer a less forgiving fit than bluchers.
+This is great if you have a smaller foot.
+However, if you have a larger foot or even a foot with a high instep, be sure to try on many pairs before buying and buy the most comfortable pair you can afford.

-From a wardrobe-building perspective, the oxford is the first dress shoe a man should buy.
-It will go with just about anything, so if he invests wisely (i.e. doesn’t get a cheap pair and doesn’t wear them every day), the cost per wear will be peanuts.
+From a wardrobe-building perspective, the Oxford is the first dress shoe a man should buy.
+It will go with just about anything, so if he invests wisely (i.e., doesn’t get a cheap pair and doesn’t wear them daily), the cost per wear will be peanuts.

 What Next?